-ScotRail exclusive

-Club 50
+ScotRail exclusive Club 50

-Club 50 is only available to our travellers who are aged 50 and over.
-Membership costs £15 per person for a year and entitles you to 20% discount on Off-Peak and Advance tickets bought online or 10% discount on the same tickets bought at a staffed station or over the phone.
+If you are over 50, you can discover Scotland with Club 50 for a small subscription per year.
 You can also buy tickets on the train if you travel from a station without ticket facilities and you cannot buy a ticket online or over the phone.
 Club 50 members also enjoy other special offers throughout the year, including flat fares and 50% off refreshments on board.
 Kids for a Quid tickets can be used with Club 50, offering one free child entry at selected attractions across Scotland.
 You can find more information about Club 50 at www.scotrail.co.uk/tickets/club-50